skandinaff/display-switcher/README.md

 Labels use the monitor model from `ddcutil detect` if present.
 If two or more displays report the same model, they are enumerated “(1)”, “(2)”, etc. Serial number is read when available and stored in settings if the schema is compiled.

-## Preferences (Left/Right assignment)
+## Preferences (Position assignment)
 - Open the Extensions app, select Display Switch, and click Preferences.
-- Assign each detected monitor to “Left” or “Right” (or keep “Unknown”).
+- Assign each detected monitor to “Left”, “Center”, or “Right” (or keep “Unknown”).
-- The menu will annotate labels with the assignment and sort Left → Right → Unknown.
+- The menu annotates labels with the assignment and sorts Left → Center → Right → Unknown.
 - Assignments are stored by serial number when available; otherwise by model+id.

 VCP values used: